flaf/miscellaneous/puppet/modules/network/README.md

 the value of the `'dns_servers'` key in the network N if this key exists, else the function will return `$default`.

+# TODO

+* Finish to add the "routes" feature.